nobrefelipe/Vue.js-Dynamic-Form-Component/README.md

 # Vue.js Dynamic Form Component

-> A Vue.js component for generate forms from a json map
+> A Vue.js component for generating forms from a json map

 On going project for personal and professional use, feel free to clone and improve it!